cobianzo/portfolio-backtrack-wp-theme/README.md

 # Dynamic Template Parts as blocks.

 I have developed a fast way to include template parts.
 In the Editor they are playholders, inthe frontend you use a .php template.
-It's a replacemente of using template-parts or shortcodes in php.
+It's a replacemente of using template-parts or shortcodes in php, whenever you need to add js to the php code.
+If it's just php, you can create a php patter under /patterns.

 Just include the template part inside ./parts/dynamic-partials/<your-partial>.php